-In Jesus' Sermon on the Mount He touches on many subjects that were centered on the Laws God had given for the Jewish people to follow.
-Keep in mind that He is speaking to those Jews (and perhaps some curious Gentiles) who had become His disciples.
+In Jesus' Sermon on the Mount, He touches on many subjects centred on the Laws God had given the Jewish people to follow.
+Keep in mind that He was speaking to those Jews (and perhaps some curious Gentiles) who had become His disciples.
 Try to imagine what it was like for them to be drawn to this unassuming man from Galilee.
-Yes, it was clear He was a Jew, for many called Him Rabbi (or teacher).
-He taught in the Temple and He performed miracles that were so spectacular they were beginning to think He was the Messiah.
+Yes, he was clearly a Jew, for many called Him Rabbi (or teacher).
+He taught in the Temple, and He performed miracles that were so spectacular they were beginning to think He was the Messiah.
 It had been over 400 years since they had heard or seen anyone like this man.
 And He said the most unusual things.

-Jesus said He did not come to destroy the Law or the Prophets, but to fulfill them.
+Jesus said He did not come to destroy the Law or the Prophets but to fulfill them.
 He was making it clear to His disciples that they were to continue to obey the Laws God created for them.
-He was quite emphatic about this, going so far as to say, that till heaven and earth pass away, "not one jot or one tittle" would by no means pass from the law until all was fulfilled.
-FYI - a jot is the smallest Hebrew letter and a tittle was used to denote the small stroke distinguishing one Hebrew letter from another.
+He was pretty emphatic about this, going so far as to say that till heaven and earth pass away, "not one jot or one tittle" would by no means pass from the Law until all was fulfilled.
+FYI - a jot is the smallest Hebrew letter, and a tittle was used to denote the small stroke distinguishing one Hebrew letter from another.
 So the Law was to be obeyed, yet Jesus said He fulfilled the Law and the Prophets.
 What did He mean by that?

 The Rabbis or teachers of the Law in Jesus' day held the Torah (Law) in high regard.
 They revered it much like Christians revere the Bible today, but they lacked one thing.
 While professing the most scrupulous reverence to the Law, they violated its spirit.
 They took everything quite literally and never took the time to see why God gave the laws or why they should be obeyed in the first place.

-So the Law shows us how to live lives that honour God and it clearly shows us when we have crossed the line and sinned against Him.
+So the Law shows us how to live lives that honour God.
+It trains us how to be holy.
+And it clearly shows us when we have crossed the line and sinned against God.

-By saying He came to fulfill the Laws Jesus did not mean they were no longer to be obeyed.
-On the contrary, He made it very clear that until heaven and earth passed away the Law would stand firm.
+By saying He came to fulfill the Laws, Jesus did not mean they were no longer valid.
+On the contrary, He made it very clear that the Law would stand firm until heaven and earth passed away.
 However, Jesus said in John 5:39: "You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me."
 In other words, Jesus fulfilled the Law.
-He fulfilled all the prophecies written about a coming Messiah.
-He fulfilled the required sacrifices to make atonement for mankind.
+He fulfilled all the prophecies about a coming Messiah.
+Jesus fulfilled the required sacrifices to make atonement for humanity.
 He alone fulfilled the consequences of the Laws because He took our punishment upon Himself on the cross.
-He was the only one who was able to keep the Laws and not sin because He was pure of heart.
+He was the only one who could keep the Laws and not sin because He was pure of heart.
 A man without sin (2 Corinthians 5;21).
 God in the flesh (John 1:1; 14).

 Jesus told those listening to Him, "That unless your righteousness exceeds the righteousness of the scribes and Pharisees, you will by no means enter the kingdom of heaven."
-In other words, while the Lord is still adamant that the Law is to be obeyed, it will not save you.
-That is why He said He was the fulfillment of the Law.
+In other words, the Law and its consequences are a guide for us and always will be, but it will not save us.
+That is why Jesus said He was the fulfillment of the Law.
 It is also why He said, "No one comes to the Father, except through Me" (John 14:6).

-Jesus said that anyone who teaches something contrary to the Law will be called the least in the kingdom of heaven.
+Jesus said anyone who teaches something contrary to the Law will be called the least in the kingdom of heaven.
 The Law is there for a reason - to keep people from sinning against God.
 They are moral laws.
-The laws we live by in society - do not murder or steal for example, come from the Torah.
-The consequences today are prison and in some States - even death.
+The laws we live by in society - do not murder or steal, for example, come from the Torah.
+The consequences today are prison and, in some States - even death.
 Civil Laws are there to prevent anarchy in society.
-Rules of the road for example, must be obeyed or someone could die.
-We all have laws to obey that are in place for our good.
-God's Laws are there for our moral good, and so that we know what it means to be holy.
+Rules of the road, for example, must be obeyed, or someone could die.
+We all have laws to follow that are in place for our good.
+God's Laws are there for our moral good so that we know what it means to be holy.

 There are 613 commandments to be obeyed in the Torah.
-No one in all the world has been able to keep them without sinning and that is the point.
-Jesus fulfilled them all!
+No one in the history of the world has been able to keep them without sinning except for Jesus.
+And that is the point.
+He fulfilled them all!

-So, are the Laws to be obeyed?
-Yes.
-Have they been fulfilled in Jesus?
-Yes.
 Does that mean they no longer exist?
-No. They are still there for our benefit, to teach us right from wrong that we may live lives that honour God and glorify Him.
+No. They are still there for our benefit, to teach us right from wrong so that we may live lives that honour God and glorify Him.
 We will learn more about them in the weeks ahead as we continue to look at The Sermon on the Mount.